Hand sewing projects for kids:

-I let my daughter do a little had sewing over the holidays and she loved it!
-Now, whenever she picks up a little piece of scrap fabric off my floor, she wants to hand sew on it.
+I let my daughter do a little hand sewing over the holidays and she loved it!
+Now, whenever she picks up a little piece of scrap fabric off my floor, she wants to sew something with it.
 I figured I would help her make something she could actually use.

 She sometimes has a little trouble keeping her stitches from getting tangled (which can be frustrating for her, so I thought working with felt and embroidery thread would make it easier.

 I also recruited my 7-year-old son to make a pouch too.
 He wasn’t thrilled when I showed him our project, but he liked his finished result (it was good for him – better than playing on his tablet…)

 How to make a Hand Sewn Felt Pouch (kid craft)

 - 16 by 7 inch piece of felt (You could go bigger or smaller based on the size pouch you want.)

 - Embroidery needle and floss (when comparing embroidery needles, there are large wider needles and skinnier styles, be sure to go for the skinnier style, the larger one will be more difficult to push through the felt.

 - Chalk or fabric marker